Anjali4006/Tini_HairTies/README.txt

 But...
 Before that committing everything to git hub so that my code stays safe !!!
 Scareedd!!!!!
 Scafold is a big sucesss without any errors!!!!!
+Got all the files in the views folder created after scafolding.
  Can Drink water now !!!!
 LOL !!
  Committed code to git hub .....With out any errors till now!!!! ;)

+ Its...MIDNIGHT 12:00
+ Starting with the migration
+ Hope it goes right this time!!!!
+ Super scared!!!!
+ and wooohhoooooo!!!!!!!!!!!
+ No errors migration done !!!!!!
+ Superr happyy!!! owuld hug someone tightly...LOL!!
+ Completed migration at 12:03

+ Taking a break ....

+ So Back from the break... its 12:06
+ Updated Database ...
+ Got the following syntax error
+ ////  No type was specified for the decimal column 'Price' on entity type 'HairTies'.
+ This will cause values to be silently truncated if they do not fit in the default precision and scale.
+ Explicitly specify the SQL server column type that can accommodate all the values using 'HasColumnType()'.//// Trying to solve the error
+ Tried commenting out the price section and running the update database command but build failed Searched the error on Mr.Google...It sayas to specify the value for the decimal datatype But If I specify the decimal type like "decimal(10,5)" my output pannel shows arround 15 syntax errors Trying to solve this error....

+ ///@System.Globalization.CultureInfo.CurrentUICulture///
+ Added the above mentioned globalization code to the index.htmlcs file
+///app.UseRequestLocalization("en-UY", "fr-FR");///
+Added the above mentioned code to the startup.cs file Adding this code doesn't help at all
+Ending today's application building here
+Committing everything till here to git
+End Time : 1:23 AM